tsolakisgeo/DHAW2023/grading.md

 ## Weekly assignments (24 points)
 From Week 2 to Week 9, students are asked to submit an assignment (4 points x 6 weekly assignments).
 This assigment have the character of a short project and aim to help you monitor how well you can navigate and use the different software and digital methods introduced in the class.
 The assignment is due on  7am in the morning before the beginning of the first meeting each week.

+## Weekly excecises (16 points)
+From Week 1 to Week 8, students are asked to submit an excercise (4 points x 6 weekly assignments) before the second meeting of the week.
+The aim of the weekly excecises are similar with those of weekly assigments but are shorter in scope.
+Weekly excecises are due on  7am in the morning before the beginning of the seconnd meeting each week.

+## Note for Weekly assignments and Weekly excecises
 When doing digital humanities tasks, it is expected that software will fail and computers will crash.
 Working with technology can often be unpredictable, so it is important for all of us to plan well ahead to anticipate any technical issues.
 Make sure that you are able to install the necessary software and do not wait until the night before class to start your assignment.
 Notify your instructor in advance for any technical problem relevant to the assignment that you face.
 Feel free to email the instructor for any question related to the project.
 If you are failing to complete the task, your questions should show that you have already put significant effort to your assignment and you are not simply looking for the right answer.
 Depending on the nature of your assignment project, you will be asked to submit to me by email or upload it on GitHub.

-## Weekly excecises (16 points)
-From Week 1 to Week 8, students are asked to submit an excercise (4 points x 6 weekly assignments) before the second meeting of the week.
-The aim of the weekly excecises are similar with those of weekly assigments but are shorter in scope.
-Weekly excecises are due on  7am in the morning before the beginning of the seconnd meeting each week.

 ## Final Project (24 points)